hiibolt/niu-metis-documentation/src/chapter_1.md

 * **Chapter 4.1 - SSH Automation**
     - Demonstrates programmatic submission of PBS jobs via SSH for the purpose of fitting Metis into existing systems.

-## Where Do I Need to Read to?
+## Where Should I Read to?
 ### Cases Where Docker May Not Be Needed
-IF your application is either of the following, you shouldn't or can't use Docker.
+If your application is either of the following, you shouldn't use Docker.
 - Native C, Go, or Python applications *with pre-installed or no dependencies*
 - OpenMPI-based applications